 This Investment Policy of the City of University Park shall include all investment activities of any fund of the City.
 The Firefighters' Relief and Retirement Fund is not a City fund and is covered by a separate policy.
-In addition to this Policy, bond funds, including debt service and reserve funds, shall be managed by their governing resolution and federal law, including the Tax Reform Act of 1986 and subsequent legislation.
+In addition to this Policy, bond funds, including debt service and reserve funds, shall be managed by their governing resolution, federal law, and subsequent relevant legislation.
 City funds will be pooled for investment purposes.